Characters: Law & Order

 - Rape as Backstory: Abbie was date-raped by a law student when she was a college freshman.

-- Whenever the Proseuction drops the bomb on the Defendants with new evidence or a witness that nails, she loves doing this.
+- Smug Smiler: Whenever the Prosecution drops the bomb on the Defendants with new evidence or a witness that nails, she loves doing this.

 District Attorney Nora Lewin (Seasons 11-12)